Spring / 2020

 “Nansen’s Pastport”, is an artistic re-invention of Norwegian polar explorer and humanitarian Fridtjof Nansen’s refugee passport for post-Great War Europe.
 The book, designed and conceived by artist Anneli Skaar is re-imagined as a climate refugee passport for humanity, using Nansen’s own words in a contemporary context, inviting consideration on how to meet the pressing issues of current and future climate migration with wisdom from the past.

-Copies 21-60 are regular editions.
+Copies 21-40 are regular editions.
 These are contained in a cloth covered clamshell box with the etching mounted inside and the Pastport set in a well in the box.
 Regular edition is $3,000.
+Few copies left.

 Nansen’s Pastport: 5 x 3.5 inches, 32 pages, identical to a standard passport.
 Bound in Icelandic salmon skin.